masoncusack/BuildYourOwnAPI/README.md

 ### Introduction

 Hello!
 You're looking at a guide and open source sample for Dockerized Flask apps on Azure.
-Specifically, we'll be using a combination of Python, the <a>Azure</a> Portal, and <a>Docker</a>, to build and deploy a pre-packaged text summarization model via a <a>Flask API</a>, running on a Linux image, in the cloud.
+Specifically, we'll be using a combination of Python, the <a href="https://azure.microsoft.com/en-gb/">Azure</a> Portal, and <a href="https://www.docker.com/">Docker</a>, to build and deploy a pre-packaged text summarization model via a <a href="http://flask.pocoo.org/">Flask API</a>, running on a Linux image, in the cloud.

 In doing so, we'll set up a pipeline for continuous iteration and deployment of your model - whether it continues to use a package like Gensim to do the heavy lifting, or consists of a pickled custom TensorFlow, CNTK, or Torch model you wish to expose as a prediction endpoint.
 That's assuming you're doing machine learning - you can also use this sample to bootstrap whatever alternative Python code you might want to deploy as an API!